 The good news is that you don’t have to obsess about getting a certain amount of these foods in your diet.
 By building your clear skin diet around lean proteins (especially cold-water fish), whole grains, fresh fruits and veggies, nuts, seeds and legumes you can improve and protect your skin.

-If you think you've tried everything and your skin still isn't clearing up, it may be time to speak to a dermatologist about your options.
+If you think you've tried everything and your skin still isn't clearing up, it may be time to speak to a dermatologist or healthcare provider about your options.
 Looking for more tips on how to keep your skin clear and healthy?
 Check out these 13 Common But Inaccurate Acne Myths